-DJS Books was formed in 2008 by a group of Chinese poets who tried to independently publish cutting-edge poetry books in China.
+DJS Books was formed in 2008 by Ming Di and a group of Chinese poets who tried to independently publish cutting-edge poetry books in China.
 With 10 ISBNs from the USA, it published some rare poetry and visual art collections that couldn’t fit in the usual categories in China, such as Cheng Xiaobei’s Shangyuan Diary on architecture and poetry, and Ming Di’s Berlin Story — Photo-Poems.

 After obtaining a small amount of private funding, in 2012 DJS launched First Poetry Book Prize in China and, due to an excess of submissions, it ended up awarding three first prize books, one second prize book, and one grand prize for a poetry book by a seasoned poet who had never published a single official book in thirty years.
 To honor these books of exceptionally fine quality, the editor of DJS approached Red Hen Press, in the USA, to collaborate.
 DJS became an imprint of Red Hen Press in 2013 and published these five books in August of 2013.